Adding payment cards to Google Pay

 - Type your billing address and phone number, then hit “Save”

 - Read and agree to our “Issuer terms”

 - You’ll be asked to verify your Curve card on Google Pay.
 Select “Text message” and wait for the code to arrive on your phone.
-If you’re asked to call us, please get in touch with us through the form here and we’ll help you out!
+If you’re asked to call us, please get in touch with us and we’ll help you out!